Tours

 7. Sinio: this village is dominated by the castle, built on the ruins of a previous manner, destroyed by the Sforza family in 1431, it was rebuilt on the wishes of the Del Carretto family, in front of which stands the Chapel of San Sebastiano.
 The deconsecrated Church of the Madonna Annunziata of the 17th Century is host to the Town Theatre of Sinio.

-Strada Romantica - Tappa di Cissone8.
+Strada Romantica Tappa di Cissone 280x126 Discover the Romantic Road of Langhe and Roero8.
 Cissone: this village dominates the small valley hollowed out by the Riavolo torrent.
 The surrounding woods are crossed by many paths where you can enjoy relaxing walks.
 The main village square is situated among the Brotherhood church of the Disciplinati (with an original Baroque altar), the Town Hall and the Parish Church, and is dominated by the Church dedicated to Santa Lucia.

-Strada Romantica - Tappa di Murazzano9.
+Strada Romantica Tappa di Murazzano 201x280 Discover the Romantic Road of Langhe and Roero9.
 Murazzano: this village was built in strategic position and it has the most well-kept tower among the many watchtowers which were built on the Higher Langa hills, as the Saracens often plundered this region.
 The Shrine of the Madonna di Hal with the Buzignano Gate, which marked the boundary of the old town, and the Church of San Lorenzo are worth seeing; I also suggest you also visit the beautiful Tovegni Palace, which was built in an eclectic style and shows two majestic Art Nouveau dormer windows.

 10. Mombarcaro: here the view opens out from the Maritime Alps to the perpetual snow of the Monte Rosa.
 I suggest you visit the historical and ethnographical museum, the Church of San Rocco with the “Cavalcade of the deadly Sins”, the beautiful frescos by Antonio Ocello from Ceva and the Sanctuary of the Madonna delle Grazie (in the hamlet of San Luigi).